-Seeing Once Upon a Time in Hollywood, the ninth and presumably penultimate film by Quentin Tarantino, is a must-see this summmer.
+Once Upon a Time in Hollywood, the ninth and presumably penultimate film by Quentin Tarantino, is a must-see this summer.
 Seeing it in 70mm, as I did, should be a requirement but is sadly far too limited.
-I was lucky to catch the grainer, old-school presentation at the Village East Cinema in NYC, which further boosted the experience of its period piece immersion.
+I was lucky to catch the grainier, old-school presentation at the Village East Cinema in NYC, which further immersed me into its period piece setting.
 Indeed, continuing with the ongoing trend of Tarantino making movies about movies, Once Upon a Time in Hollywood showcases the grand neon glory of a distant Hollywood verging on melancholic.
 It’s hardly his best film, but with a director like Tarantino, even the man’s weaker films outshine most filmmaker’s best products.

 Rick and Cliff, sadly, aren’t as detailed as other characters from Tarantino’s previous eight films.
-DiCaprio and Pitt have great chemistry together and both give their best performances in years (literally for DiCaprio, who apparently hasn’t acted since The Revenant), delivering both intensity, humor and pathos in equal doses across a nearly 3-hour runtime.
+DiCaprio and Pitt have great chemistry together and both give their best performances in years (literally for DiCaprio, who hasn’t acted since The Revenant), delivering both intensity, humor and pathos in equal doses across a nearly 3-hour runtime.
 They’re polar opposites- Rick has alcohol issues and frequently worries about his fading status while Cliff seems content to casually drift and live in his trailer outside a drive in theater- but the two still view each other as friends.
-Yet they lack the pastiche identity that Tarantino infused into his previous figures as a way to subvert or homage genre archetypes.
+Yet they lack the pastiche identity that Tarantino infused into his previous figures as subversive genre archetypes.
 At the same time, however, both men work as ciphers for exploring Once Upon a Time’s true character: 60’s Hollywood.

 Just like every Tarantino entry, film is crucial to Once Upon a Time’s visual and rhetorical appeal.
 Film literally permeates every corner of this Hollywood setting: movie posters on billboards, theater marquees adorning the streets, actors and producers discussing what products are nostalgic or new.
 Multiple instances are simply devoted to characters enjoying entertainment properties from a meta perspective- some real, like Robbie watching the real Sharon Tate in The Wrecking Crew; others more fictitious, like a few minutes of an “old” Rick Dalton movie where an eyepatch-wearing DiCaprio torches Nazis with a flamethrower.